 What types of hazards might be at my workplace?

-In general, potential hazards that Veterinarians (Vets) and Veterinary Technicians (Vet Techs) might face include:
+In general, work place hazards that veterinarians (vets) and veterinary technicians (vet techs) might face could include:

 - anesthesia and waste gases